mephisto121/Drug-Drug-interaction/README.md

 # Drug-Drug-interaction
-A NLP approch for DDI prediction
+A NLP approach for DDI prediction